sandboxnu/create-sandbox-app/README.md

 ## Why?
 Sandbox starts ~4 new projects from scratch each semester.
 Every project begins with a week to a month of deliberating and switching between technologies.
 Should we use Rails?
 What about Typescript?
 Redux?
 NextJS?
 NestJS?
 NuxtJS?

 Not only is this a waste of time, we end up **making the same technical mistakes** semester after semester as each team makes their own independent decisions.
-The tech stacks here are the result of what we've learned through the years, and should get our new projects on a happy path.
+The tech stacks here are the result of what we've learned through the years, and should get our new projects on a happy path by avoiding our past mistakes.

 ## Principles
 - Convention over configuration.